 - Difficulty breathing

 Roughly 12,500 people suffer a spinal cord injury (SCI) every year across the United States.
-An overwhelming preponderance of these, 90 percent, result from an accident, such as a car or motorcycle accident, or a fall.
+An overwhelming preponderance of these, 90 percent, results from an accident, such as a car or motorcycle accident or a fall.

 If You Need a Spinal Cord Injury Lawyer in Clearwater, Call Us

-Don’t handle an SCI alone.
+Do not handle an SCI alone.
 If you are in Clearwater or the surrounding areas, the experienced spinal cord attorneys at Dolman Law Group can help.
-We can review your case at no charge to you, and fight to get you the compensation you deserve.
-Call or contact us today at 833-552-7274.
+We can review your case at no charge to you and fight to get you the compensation you deserve.
+Contact us today.

 800 N Belcher Rd